Part 1: Smart Home Matter and Thread Deep Dive

 Check out this link for more information on which Apple devices are Thread Border routers.
 Check out this link for information on which Google devices are Thread border routers.
 Both platforms offer a $99 USD entry point for a Thread border router.
 For redundancy, multiple Thread border routers from the same vendor are encouraged.

-December 2023 Thread Border router state:
+February 2024 Thread Border router state:

-• Thread 1.3 with TREL: Google, Apple, Eero
+• Thread 1.3 with TREL: Apple, Eero, Home Assistant w/ Skyconnect

 It doesn’t matter if other members of the household use a different phone ecosystem.
 All that is important is what phone OS the person who will be adding Thread devices to the home automation platform of choice.
+Note: Google briefly had TREL support but appears to have rolled that back for unknown reasons at some point.
+Hopefully it will return.

 Home Assistant Users